A Beginner’s Guide to RV Winterization

-Check out our top 5 to-do’s before storing your rig for the season!
+Check out the top 5 steps you should take before storing your rig for the season!

 New to the wonderful world of RVing?
-Like many Americans taking to the road this year, chances are if you’re new to the game, you probably don’t have all of the tips and tricks of some of the more seasoned camping veterans out there.
+Like many Americans taking to the road recently, chances are if you’re new to the game, you probably don’t have all of the tips and tricks of some of the more seasoned camping veterans out there.
 But lucky for you, we know a thing or two about RVs, and we’re going to share some of our best advice to get you up to speed when it comes to RV winterization.
-And since freezing temperatures are just around the corner for most travelers, now’s a great time to talk about prepping your rig for winterization.
+And since freezing temperatures are just around the corner for most travelers, now’s a great time to talk about prepping your rig for the winter.

-Five Things Every RV Owner Must Do When Winterizing a Camper, Travel Trailer, Motorhome, or 5th Wheel
+5 Things Every RV Owner Must Do to Winterize a Camper, Travel Trailer, Motorhome, or 5th Wheel

-To kick it off, let’s chat about keeping your RV fresh with by draining your water lines and plumbing system.
+To kick it off, let’s chat about keeping your RV fresh by draining your water lines and plumbing system.
 This is one winterization must-do that you don’t want to skip.
-Ensuring that your lines and tanks are free of moisture, that could allow pipes to freeze, burst, and cause costly damage to your rig is crucial to the winterization process.
+Ensuring that your lines and tanks are free of moisture, which could allow pipes to freeze, burst, and cause costly damage to your rig is crucial to the winterization process.
 It's also essential you winterize RV appliances that use water, such as your washing machine and ice maker.

 Now, there are a few ways you can tackle clearing your plumbing system out.
 Winterizing your RV with an air compressor is the most common way to conquer this process without spending the money and time taking your RV in to a shop every year to be serviced by a professional.
 Most RV owners who do the DIY route, typically use an air compressor to flush out their lines.

 While clearing your lines with a compressor is relatively easy, it does require a few tools to accomplish.
 For starters, you’ll need an air compressor.
 And secondly, you’ll need a “blow out” plug that attaches to your compressor so you can connect it to your city-water line to complete this process.
 You will accomplish this process by opening faucets, drain valves, exercising diverting valves, and removing drain plugs to drain the system of most of the water initially.
 About PSI: You only need about 15 psi to successfully blow water out of the system as this process is more about air volume than pressure.
 We recommend not exceeding 40 psi as going much higher may damage your plumbing and cause leaks.
 Not a big deal.
 However, this method does require a little work and a little bit of an investment.

 Another option is the purchase of a water drain-down system like Floë.
-This system uses compressed air to clear your lines just like an air compressor, but it’s small and fits right into your RV — allowing you to easily use it whenever you want.
+This system uses compressed air to clear your lines just like an air compressor, but it’s small and fits right into your RV — allowing you to use it whenever you want easily.
 The Floë integrated drain-down system is also useful for clearing your lines out between trips, so you always have usable water to drink from without worrying about any bacteria growth or stagnant, unpleasant water.
 In just a few minutes, you can blow out all of your hot and cold water lines, fresh water tank, and water heater tank, getting your RV ready for storage or your next trip.
 Pretty neat, right?

 Here’s how some of our Lippert Scouts use air compressors and antifreeze to winterize their RVs